oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This section defines an optimization that allows a single Proof of Possession (PoP) JWT to satisfy the role of both (a) the Client Attestation PoP defined in this specification and (b) the DPoP proof defined in {{RFC9449}} for sender-constrained access tokens.
 In this "combined mode" the Client Instance Key and the DPoP Key are the same asymmetric key pair, and a request using the mechanism carries only one PoP, the DPoP proof, instead of two separate PoP JWTs (the DPoP proof and Client Attestation PoP JWT).

-Note when authorization code binding as defined in {{Section 10 of RFC9449}} is used, this mode only works with the DPoP Proof header containing a proof of possession and not `dpop_jkt`.
-When using `dpop_jkt`, the normal mode has to be used.
+Note that combined mode requires an actual DPoP proof to be presented, since the DPoP proof also serves as the Client Attestation PoP; the `dpop_jkt` authorization request parameter defined in {{Section 10 of RFC9449}} cannot substitute for it.
+A Client that binds the authorization code using `dpop_jkt` without presenting a DPoP proof therefore uses the normal mode.

 Note that DPoP {{RFC9449}} can also be used alongside the Client Attestation PoP JWT without this combined mode.
 In this case, the DPoP proof is validated according to {{RFC9449}} independently of this specification and its public key is not required to match the key in the `cnf` claim of the Client Attestation JWT (see [](#verification)).